deftio/rulehawk/README.md

 ## Key Capabilities

-RuleHawk's rule definitions provide structure and consistency regardless of how you choose to enforce them:
+RuleHawk's rule definitions are intended to provide structure and consistency regardless of how you choose to enforce them:

 - **Phase-Based Organization**: Rules are structured around natural development workflows (pre-flight, in-flight, post-flight)
 - **Machine-Readable Format**: YAML structure that agents and tools can easily parse and interpret